 PMOs are full of processes that scream out for automation.
 Historically, automating such tasks has been cost-prohibitive because of the temporary nature of projects.
 Whilst the projects may be temporary, the Projects Portfolio is not.

 The typical PMO team will have hundreds of small, routine tasks that could easily be handed off to a bot.
-Tasks such as checking for missing documents, making sure metadata is up to date and chasing overdue reports are easily to delegate to an automated script or bot.
+Tasks such as checking for missing documents, making sure metadata is up to date, and chasing overdue reports are easy to delegate to an automated script or bot.

 Furthermore, the enlightened Portfolio PMO will understand that there are a number of common processes that are used for or accessed by a wide range of Projects.
 Processes such as booking meetings, creating task lists, tracking actions are common to all projects.
-Software projects may have routine processes such as creating Git Repos, building out test environments and running tests.
-Time can be saved (and quality can be increased) by automating these tasks.
+Software projects may have routine processes such as creating Git Repos, building out test environments, and running tests.
+Time can be saved (and quality can be increased) by using workflow automation software to automate these tasks.